aveen007/LaserWeldMonitor/README.md

 <corefeatures>

-1. **Post-processing Tasks**: Includes converting masks to polygons and handling defect prediction in images.
+1. **Post-processing**: Convert masks to polygons for computer vision tasks.

-2. **Analysis Functions**: Provides analysis on spectrograms and thermograms for various applications.
+2. **Spectrogram Analysis**: Preprocess and analyze spectrograms using 'PCAanalysis.ipynb' and 'Spectraparameters.ipynb'.

-3. **Training Support**: Contains files related to training a YOLO object detection model.
+3. **Thermogram Processing**: Handle conversion, defect prediction, processing, and visualization of thermograms.

-4. **Dependency Management**: Utilizes 'requirements.txt' files and 'pip' for smooth execution.
+4. **Object Detection**: Utilize 'YoloTraining.ipynb' and 'yolo.yaml' for training a YOLO model.

-5. **Documentation**: Detailed documentation in Python with usage and installation commands for easy setup.
+5. **Dependency Management**: Dependencies listed in 'requirements.txt' files for respective code functionalities.

 </corefeatures>